danielsoto-dev/vanilla-frontend-test-ideaware/README.md

 $ cd vanilla-frontend-test-ideaware
 $ npm i

-To see the web page, use the Live Server Extension on VS Code.
+To see the web page, use the Live Server Extension on VS Code. or visiting: https://quizzical-raman-14cbca.netlify.app/

 ## Scaffolding